 In workflow canvas, you can define additional rules on who can access that workflow.
-You can also restrict a specific user from running or updating your workflow.
+You can also restrict a specific user or a specific group from running or updating your workflow.

-To add a new user as an Admin or a Runner to your workflow or make her a Restricted user for your workflow, go to 👥 from top right corner in your canvas and then click + Add user on the opening screen.
+To add a new user or a new group as an Admin or a Runner to your workflow or make them a Restricted user for your workflow, go to 👥 from top right corner in your canvas and then click + Select users and groups on the opening screen.

-There are three options to manage a user's permissions for your workflow.
+There are three options to manage permissions for your workflow.

 - Admin: Admins can update the nodes, or the properties of the workflow and access its Run history.
 By default, admins of an app are also admins of all the workflows in that app.
 This behavior can not be changed.

-- Runner: Runner users have the right to run the workflow in Slack or in Actioner.
+- Runner: Runners have the right to run the workflow in Slack or in Actioner.
 They can not update the nodes or the workflows.

-- Restricted: Restricted users cannot run that workflow or update that workflow.
-Even the workflow is searchable, a restricted user can not see that workflow when she calls Actioner shortcut in Slack.
+- Restricted: Restricted users or groups cannot run or update that workflow.
+Even the workflow is searchable, a restricted user can not see the workflow when she calls Actioner shortcut in Slack.

 You can select Everyone as Admin, Runner or Restricted.